 - How Great PPC Optimization Can Bring in Revenue for Your Business

 - 5 Key Benefits of PPC You Need to Know About

 1. Sending Traffic Home

-The problem is with sending all of your PPC visitors to your homepage instead of a relevant is the lack of focus.
+The lack of focus is the problem with sending all of your PPC visitors to your homepage.
+Instead, it would be best if you designed a relevant, focused landing page.
 A landing page focused on the visitor’s search intent will always perform better than the broad messaging of most home pages.